|A + CW

 I also have a RTL-SDR v3 which I rarely use.

-I also have a 1:1 balun I bought that I use for either a 40m Inverted V or a 80m linear loaded Inverted V.
+I also have a 1:1 balun I bought that I use for either a normal or multiband inverted V or a 80m linear loaded inverted V.

 I'm planning on making a 9 element yagi for 144 MHz to try meteor scatter.